 -)

-Server Name Prefix Required Input Prefix to distinguish each Bare Metal Server generated when the selected number of servers is 2 or more - Automatically generated in the form of user input value (prefix) + ‘
+Server name Prefix Required Enter a prefix to distinguish each Bare Metal Server generated when the selected number of servers is 2 or more - Automatically generated in the form of user input value (prefix) + ‘

 -###’